emmercm/www/src/Welcome file.md

 You can control the minimum checksum algorithm used with the `--input-min-checksum <algorithm>` option.

-### Feature: file checksum cache
+### Feature: archive checksum cache

-To support MD5 & SHA1 checksums, and as prep work for CHD support (#937), `igir` will now cache
+To support MD5 & SHA1 checksums, and as prep work for CHD support (#937), `igir` will now cache the checksums of any archived files that it had to compute itself.
+Some archive formats such as `.zip` and `.7z` include CRC32
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzg1MDI2OTAsLTE4NDMxMTc0MTddfQ
+eyJoaXN0b3J5IjpbLTE0NjkyOTU4MTIsLTE4NDMxMTc0MTddfQ
 ==
 -->